“Sam is a Partner and Solicitor Advocate with broad expertise in high value commercial dispute resolution, technology

 Sam read International Relations at the London School of Economics before obtaining a First Class Degree in Law at the College of Law.

 Sam is a member of the Law Society of England and Wales.
-He is a member of the Commercial Litigation Association, a member of the Society of Computers and Law, Young International Arbitration Group, the London Solicitors Litigation Association, Junior LSLA and Young Fraud Lawyers Association.
+He is a member of the Society of Computers and Law, and the London Solicitors Litigation Association.